-Keywords: Engine Room Simulator Training Course, UMS, onboard training, engine officers.
+Keywords: Engine Room Simulator Training Course, special program cadets, operation and functions of machineries, onboard training, engine officers.

-1. BACKGROUND AND THEORETICAL FRAMEWORK OF THE STUDY
+1. BACKGROUND AND THEORETICAL FRAMEWORK

 At the time that man started discovering things around him, many innocent people were amazed.
 Starting from the discovery of fire upon the ignition of two stones that creates flame, to the invention of gunpowder by the Chinese people.